Places to Visit in Troutbeck

 Troutbeck's Vernacular Architecture

 Troutbeck Village consists almost entirely of original stone-built farmhouses, cottages and barns – almost all the buildings in the village date back to the sixteenth and seventeenth centuries.
-All except Townend are private, but you can walk throught the village, or explore the many footpaths that connect the village to Jesus Church, admiring unique bank-barns, crow-stepped slate roofs, massive circular chimneys, oak mullioned windows and slate porches.
+All except Townend are private, but you can walk through the village, or explore the many footpaths that connect the village to Jesus Church, admiring unique bank-barns, crow-stepped slate roofs, massive circular chimneys, oak mullioned windows and slate porches.

 2